 It, however, has yet to be decided whether the companies being sued have committed the allegations that they bear part of the responsibility, either through their actions or inactions, Polster said, in a ruling allowing the case to continue to move forward.

 One of the defendants in pending lawsuits in his court is Miami-Luken.
-Hospitals, local and state governments, Native American tribes and hospital systems are among the plaintiffs who are suing opioid makers, distributors and physicians.
+Local and state governments, Native American tribes and health networks are among the plaintiffs who are suing opioid makers, distributors and physicians.

 The plaintiffs in the landmark group of suits have joined together as the National Prescription Opiate Litigation, which said in a statement “We are aware of Miami-Luken going out of business and we are seeking their cooperation on what happened in the past that has led to this current public health epidemic.”